 Jim Harbaugh – former fourteen year NFL quarterback – got his start in the NFL in 2002 as a quarterbacks coach for the then Oakland Raiders.
 After two different head coaching stints in college – his most recent with Stanford University coaching number one overall pick Andrew Luck – he got an opportunity to return to the NFL.
 This time as a head coach.

 At the time, it was January of 2010.
 San Francisco’s season had long been over.
-Smith, an impending free agent, was still able to utilize the team’s facilities His contract technically ran through March.
-Harbaugh had noticed Smith spending a lot of time at the team’s facilities.
-He came up with an idea.
-One day, he invited Smith to toss the football around.
-Smith – expecting to be disposed of in a few short months – gladly accepted.
+Smith, an impending free agent, was still able to utilize the team’s facilities through the end of his contract in March.
+Harbaugh noticed, and one day came up with an idea.
+He invited Smith to toss the football around.
+Smith, expecting to be disposed of in a few short months, gladly accepted.